 Basically, she had me admit I wasn’t N.1.

-These techniques to make him value more are intended for:
+If you need to use these techniques you’re in a bad relationship.
+These techniques to make him value more are best served for:

 - Knowledge sake